toukea/android-IstatNetwork/README.md

     };
     /*
         create an Http Query
-        can also use MutipartHttpQuery or your own HttpQuery<?> child instance */
+        can also use MutipartHttpQuery or your own HttpQuery<?> child class instance */
     SimpleHttpQuery http = new SimpleHttpQuery();
     //add http parm to your http query